m3db/m3/docs/m3db/architecture/engine.md

 3. A [`shard`](sharding.md) is effectively the same as a "virtual shard" in Cassandra in that it provides an arbitrary distribution of time series data via a simple hash of the series ID.
 A shard owns multiple `series`.

 4. A `series` represents a sequence of time series datapoints.
 For example, the CPU utilization for a host could be represented as a series with the ID "host1.system.cpu.utilization" and a vector of (TIMESTAMP, CPU_LEVEL) tuples.
 Visualizing this example in a graph, there would a single line with time on the x-axis and CPU utilization on the y-axis.
-A `series` owns a `buffer` and multiple `block`s.
+A `series` owns a `buffer` and any cached `block`s.

 5. The `buffer` is where all data that has yet to be written to disk gets stored in memory.
 This includes both new writes to M3DB and data obtained through bootstrapping.
 More details on the [buffer](engine.md#buffer) is explained below.
+Upon [flushing](engine.md#flushing), the buffer creates a `block` of its data to be persisted to disk.

 6. A `block` represents a stream of compressed time series data for a pre-configured block size, for example, a block could hold data for 6-8PM (block size of two hours).
-A `block` arrives in the series only as a result of getting cached after a read request.
+A `block` can arrive directly into the series only as a result of getting cached after a read request.
 Since blocks are in a compressed format, individual datapoints cannot be read from it.
 In other words, in order to read a single datapoint, the entire block up to that datapoint needs to be decompressed beforehand.

 ### Persistent storage